kdadban1/FroggerStyleProject/README.md

 ## Instructions:
 1. Download the .zip file
+2. Extract contents of .zip
-2. Import into an IDE (ex: Eclipse)
+3. Import in an IDE
-3. Run Frame.java
+4. Run Frame.java